curl/everything-curl/protocols-curl.md

 ## POP3

 The Post Office Protocol version 3 (POP3) is a protocol for retrieving email from a server.
 See RFC 1939.
 POP3 servers and clients use TCP port 110.
+Whilst connections to the server start out as cleartext, SSL/TLS communication may be supported by the client explicitly requesting to upgrade the connection using the `STLS` command.
+See RFC 2595.

 ## POP3S

 Secure POP3 is POP3 done over an SSL/TLS connection.
-Such connections usually start out as a "normal" POP3 connection that is then upgraded to POP3S using the `STARTTLS` command.
+Such connections implicity start out using SSL/TLS and as such servers and clients use TCP port 995 to communicate with each other.
+See RFC 8314.

 ## RTMP